Belvedere, California

 Belvedere is a residential incorporated city located on the San Francisco Bay in Marin County, California, United States.
 Consisting of two islands and a lagoon, it is connected to the Tiburon Peninsula by two causeways.
 At the 2020 census, the population was 2,126.
-The per capita (per person) income of Belvedere residents in 2000 was $250,000, but currently the average income is $283,000, making it one of the highest-income cities in California and the Belvedere and Tiburon share a post office and the 94920 ZIP code.
+The US Census Bureau's 2016–2020 American Community Survey estimated a per capita income of $161,837, in 2020 dollars.
+Belvedere and Tiburon share a post office and the 94920 ZIP code.